Deinstitutionalisation (orphanages and children's institutions): The Lancet Commission

 Some examples of this in action include the UK Aid Direct funding guidance from the UK Government's Department for International Development, which prevents private rather than governmental funding proposals from trying to form child institutions.
 Similarly, the US has the Advancing Protection and Care for Children in Adversity under its government strategy from 2019 to 2023, which states its intentions to fund family-first in international development and funding.
 Additionally, part of the problem has also included volunteerism, and in response, foreign policy has been created to limit and properly address this.
 Of all the foreign legislation, Australia has the most comprehensive model on developing specific legislation on what volunteering in children's institutions looks likes.
 Faith-based organisations, which often lead these efforts, engage in discussions of voluntourism and the negative consequences of supporting institutions.

 Priorities for children living in institutions

 It is considered important that all institution-to-home transitions must be accompanied by adequate preparation through individual and group counseling.
 The development of social work teams to manage fostering and adoption programs is also considered important.
 The goal for national plans revolved around informed international experience and guidelines, working and partnering with other countries and organizations to ensure that the process, timing and phasing are done realistically, with a proper focus on children with their families, and adequately provide for a variety of needs, from early intervention to alternative care.
-Additionally, there is a focus that it is ethically done and effectively monitored and avaluated, and promotes access to programs and services that address and support the placement of children in families, as well as undergirds children who are at lisk for losing their family or without parental care.
+Additionally, there is a focus that it is ethically done and effectively monitored and evaluated, and promotes access to programs and services that address and support the placement of children in families, as well as undergirds children who are at risk for losing their family or without parental care.